kitten/fluorine/docs/api/Dispatcher.md

 1. `reducer`: A reducing function that returns the next state.
 Its arguments are the past state and an action, that was injected into the Dispatcher.

-1. `init`: The initial state of the store.
+1. `init`: The initial value of the store.
+This is useful if you're cached a previous state somewhere and want to restore it.

 ### Returns